A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

 For any smooth manifold $X$, let $T^{*,<0}(X\times \bR_t)$ be the negative half of $T^*(X\times\bR_t)$, where every covector has strictly negative component in $dt$.
-For any exact Lagrangian submanifold $L$ in $T^*X$, a \emph{conic lifting} $\bL$ of $L$ in $T^{*,<0}(X\times \bR_t)$ is any conic Lagrangian determined by the properties that the projection of $\bL$ to $T^*X$ is exactly $L$ and the 1-form $-dt+\alpha$ vanishes along $\bL$.
-For any exact Lagrangian in general position, $\bL$ is completely determined by its front projection in $X\times \bR_t$, i.e. its image under the projection $T^{*,<0}(X\times \bR_t)\rightarrow X\times \bR_t$ to the base.
+For any exact Lagrangian submanifold $L$ in $T^*X$, a \emph{conic lifting} $\bL$ of $L$ in $T^{*,<0}(X\times \bR_t)$ (with the Liouville 1-form $-\tau dt+\alpha$) is any conic Lagrangian, i.e. invariant under the $\bR_+$-scaling on the fibers, determined by the properties that \begin{itemize} \item the projection to $T^*X$ sends $\bL\cap \{\tau=-1\}$ isomorphically\footnote{We use projects ``isomorphically" rather than just ``onto" to make sure there are no multiple components that differ by some (locally) constant translations in the $t$-direction.
+If $L$ and $\bL$ are both connected, then there is no such distinction between the two conditions.} to $L$. \end{itemize} By the conic property, the 1-form $-\tau dt+\alpha$ vanishes on $\bL$, which is equivalent to saying that $\bL\cap \{\tau=-1\}$ is a Legendrian submanifold in the contact hypersurface $\left(\{\tau=-1\}\cong T^*X\times \bR_t, dt+\alpha\right)$ that projects to $L$ isomorphically.
+The latter is usually referred as a Legendrian lifting of $L$.
+In other words, by writing $-\alpha|_{L}=df$, its Legendrian lifting (for the choice of $f$) is just the graph of $t=f(\bq, \bp)$ with $(\bq, \bp)\in L$, and $\bL$ is its conification.
+For more details about Legendrian liftings and their conification, we refer the reader to \cite[\S 3.1-3.5]{JT} (note in \cite{JT} there is some sign difference: we used $\alpha=\bp d\bq$ instead of $-\bp d\bq$).
+For any exact Lagrangian in general position, $\bL$ is completely determined by the front projection of $\bL$ in $X\times \bR_t$, i.e. its image under the projection $T^{*,<0}(X\times \bR_t)\rightarrow X\times \bR_t$ to the base.
 Moreover, if $L$ is closed and the front projection of $\bL$ is a smooth submanifold, then $\bL$ is just half of the conormal bundle of the submanifold with negative $dt$-component, and we say it is the \emph{negative conormal bundle} of the smooth submanifold.

 A (stabilized) conic Lagrangian lifting of the graph of the Hamiltonian action has front projection in $\coprod\limits_n BO(n)\times \varinjlim\limits_M\bR^M\times \varinjlim\limits_M\bR^M\times\bR_t$ consisting of points